ZeroMeOut/spelling-bee/README.md

 The backend done by me, frontend entirely vibecoded by Claude (I will complete the Odin Project someday trust).

 Honestly learned a lot doing this, it was fun.
-I would make improvements here and there before moving to another project, and the site would keep running until it cooks my budget.
+I will make improvements here and there before moving to another project, and the site would keep running until it cooks my budget.
 Until the next :)
 ## Acknowledgements

  - [This wonderful channel](https://www.youtube.com/@pixegami)